Zwölf Stücke, Op. 80: History and movements

 The pieces are character pieces of medium difficulty, as a contrast to his major organ works.
 Reger had written such works already as a student in Wiesbaden.
 He turned to the organ in Weiden.
 On a request of the publisher Henri Hinrichsen of C. F. Peters, Reger composed 15 pieces in Munich in 1902.
-Peters published twelve in Leipzig in August 1902 as Zwölf Stücke.
-Reger used the three still unpublished pieces (Fughette, Gigue, Intermezzo) and composed additional nine pieces in 1904, to form a similar set of works that can be played in sequence or individually.
+Peters published twelve in Leipzig in August 1902 as Zwölf Stücke, Op.
+65. Reger used the three still unpublished pieces (Fughette, Gigue, Intermezzo) and composed additional nine pieces in 1904, to form a similar set of works that can be played in sequence or individually.
 In Reger's lifetime, performers often combined movements from different collections.

 The twelve pieces were published by C. F. Peters in Leipzig in September 1904, in two books (Heft) of six pieces each.
 Reger dedicated the pieces of Heft 1 to Franz Grunicke, an organist in Berlin, and those of Heft 2 to Otto Burkert.